plasne/ADFHDIPIG-pipeline/Monitor/README.md

 ## TODO

-* figure out why auth isn't working
+* fix the formatting of pipelines
-* add auth header on each endpoint (and read variables from it instead of hardcode)
+* fix formatting of view all executions
 * populate variables into claims based on user identity (ie. from a database)
 * add a config app to populate the table
   * user has access level